slattery/yse_cascades/README.md

 - Try to update path with any save, right now second save does it.
 - Sometimes we get a more-than-one-editor warning
 - look for preprocess bloat
+- try to trigger invisiblity on any found _levelup_ field